openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 <img src="https://i.imgur.com/YFlUSfz.png" width="120" align="right" alt="MDS Modes - Micromobility" border="0">

-"**Micromobility**" refers to single-occupancy modes of docked or dockless transportation such as e-scooters, e-bikes, and regular bikes.
+"**Micromobility**" refers to single-occupancy modes of docked or dockless transportation such as e-scooters, e-bikes, and human-powered bikes.

 See the [modes overview](/modes) for how the mode specific information below applies across MDS.